 Add onions and cook until caramelized.
 Add this to the other pot and mix together.

-Serve by putting some in a bowl.
+Serve in a bowl as a main dish or a vegetable underneath your Protein.
 Garnish with a spoonful of sour cream and a handful of chopped cilantro.